Amrani-Sohaib/CFA-materials/README.md

-# CFA Exam Preparation Materials
+# CFA Materials

-Welcome to the **CFA Exam Preparation Materials** repository.
+Welcome to the **CFA Materials** repository.
 This repository is designed to help individuals prepare for the CFA (Chartered Financial Analyst) exams by providing study resources, notes, and key elements of the CFA curriculum.

 ## Currently Available Elements